Actindo-AG/Documentation/DataHub/UserInterface/02h_Settings.md

   Date and time of the confirmation.
 This field is only displayed for ETL processes with the **Semi-automatic accepted** status.

 - *Accepted by*
-  Name and username of the user who modified the product.
+  Name and username of the user who modified the process.
 This field is only displayed for ETL processes with the **Semi-automatic accepted** status.

   [comment]: <> (Stimmt das?
 Hatte da noch nie ne Anzeige...)

 - *Created by*
-  ID of ???
+  ID of the user who created the process.

-  [comment]: <> (Was für eine Nummer wird da angezeigt?)
+  [comment]: <> (Ganz schön umständlich, hier nur die User ID anzuzeigen - wäre es nicht einfacher, wie überall sonst auch hier den Namen und den Benutzernamen des Benutzers anzuzeigen?)

 ## Create view